 Advancements in battery energy density, materials science, programming, and simulations have created an exciting new market and growth opportunities for those who understand that the future of aerospace is now.

 But for the industry to keep growing, even more profound changes in (battery and engine) technologies are necessary.
 Product manufacturers and users want longer and more efficient flight times, which require lighter components.

 Commercial and government markets, manufacturers, and engine builders are all faced with several challenges and needs:

-Our systems provide electrical power from 500 W to 12 kW and electric propulsion with peak power of up to 20 kW, making them ideally suited for commercial class applications.
-Our electrical machines are matched with our power electronics.
-All of our air products are engineered and manufactured in the U.S.
+Our systems provide electrical power from 500 W to 12 kW and electric propulsion with peak power of up to 20 kW, making them ideally suited for commercial-class applications.
+What’s more, ePropelled electrical machines are matched with our power electronics.

 ePropelled has the broadest line of solutions that offer you: